Carotid Artery Disease

-- Duplex or doppler ultrasound uses sound waves to measure how fast your blood flows and to determine where there is narrowing or blockage in the artery.
+- Duplex or doppler ultrasound – uses sound waves to measure how fast your blood is flowing to identify arteries that are narrowed or blocked

-- Computed tomography (CT) scans takes images of brain tissue and are often used to rule out bleeding or other problems.
+- CT scan – images the brain tissue and is often used to rule out bleeding or other problems

-- Computed tomography angiogram combines the use of an injectable contrast dye to highlight the carotid arteries with a scan of the head and neck to look for possible narrowing or blockages.
+- CT angiogram – combines an injectable contrast dye and a CT scan of the head and neck to look for narrowing or blockages in carotid arteries

-- Magnetic resonance angiography uses contrast (dye is injected) combined with MRI to create cross-sectional and 3-D images of the arteries.
+- MR angiography – combines an injectable contrast and MRI to create cross-sectional and 3D images of the carotid arteries